googleapis/cloud-trace-nodejs/plugins.md

 * `traceContext`: `string`
   * Optional for root spans, ignored for child spans
   * A serialized trace context.
-If the module being traced is a web framework, the plugin that patches this module should attempt to extract this from an incoming request header and set this field.
-Omitting this field will never cause an error, but may cause trace spans that correspond to a single request across several services to appear disassociated with each other.
+If the module being traced is a web framework, the plugin that patches this module should attempt to extract this from an incoming request header and set this field; omitting this field may cause trace spans that correspond to a single request across several services in a distributed environment (e.g. microservices) to appear disassociated with one another.
     See also [Cross-Service Trace Contexts](#cross-service-trace-contexts).
 * `url`: `string`
   * Optional for root spans, ignored for child spans